chenmo8/Predicting_Traffic_Accidents/README.md

 # Predicting_Traffic_Accidents
-Exploratory project comparing Regression &amp; Deep Learning Approaches for Accident Rate Prediction.
+Crash Reports collected from the Chicago Department of Transportation (https://data.cityofchicago.org/Transportation/Traffic-Crashes-Crashes/85ca-t3if/about_data).
+The downloaded file which we used can be found here: https://drive.google.com/file/d/1qHrEXx5fUEN-Lh1Hic9Ebt8e9oa1kGUT/view?usp=sharing.

-LSTM Input Data can be found here: https://drive.google.com/drive/folders/1-9KhHFj322B2vtnhTQbqruXP3Aj2kH9w?usp=sharing
+The folder, "11x11", also contains sample, preprocessed model inputs.